BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublishersolidworks_erp-connector.md

 Use the contract in `PDMPublisher.ERPExtension.dll` to create a connector in C#.
 Reference the DLL from the same PDMPublisher release that will load the connector.
 Do not copy the contract types into your project, and do not distribute another copy of `PDMPublisher.ERPExtension.dll` with the connector—the host supplies it.

+> [!TIP]
+> To install the connector supplied by Blue Byte Systems instead of building one, see [ERPNext Connector](pdmpublishersolidworks_erpnext-connector.md).

 ## Project requirements

 - Create a C# **Class Library (.NET Framework)** project targeting **.NET Framework 4.7.2**.